lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 // ...

 /*
- * Create a fetchable link for the asset data
+ * Create a fetchable storage link that
- * that was embeded into the JSON metadata
+ * was embeded into the decoded asset data
  *
+ * @param decodedAssetMetadata as JSON
  * @return string of asset data URL
  */
 async function getMetaDataLink(decodedAssetMetadata) {